LAVA-LAB/many-agent-planning/README.md

   experiment_names      (Optional) give the function identifier of any experiment to run that is available in this file.
 E.g. `run_vanilla_pomcp`.

 options:
+  -h, --help
+  show this help message and exit
+  --random
-  -h, --help            show this help message and exit --random              Use random policy, e.g. for baseline result.
+  Use random policy, e.g. for baseline result.
+  --joint
-  --joint               Run experiment using joint action and observation space, as in vanilla POMCP/Sparse-PFT.
+  Run experiment using joint action and observation space, as in vanilla POMCP/Sparse-PFT.
   --num_agents NUM_AGENTS, --n NUM_AGENTS
   --horizon HORIZON, --h HORIZON
   --action_coordination {ve,mp}
-  --num_episodes NUM_EPISODES, --episodes NUM_EPISODES
-                        Number of episodes to run.
+  Denotes the action selection algorithm, variable elimination (VE) or MaxPlus (MP) --num_episodes NUM_EPISODES, --episodes NUM_EPISODES Number of episodes to run.
   --num_sims NUM_SIMS, --sims NUM_SIMS
   Maximum number of simulation function calls in the tree search.
   --max_time MAX_TIME, --time MAX_TIME
   Maximum time spent in the tree search in seconds.
   --exploration_const EXPLORATION_CONST, --c EXPLORATION_CONST
   UCB1 exploration constant c.
   --discount DISCOUNT, --gamma DISCOUNT
   Discount factor in floats (should meet 0 <= y <= 1).
+  --no_particles
-  --no_particles        Do not use particle filters.
-The fallback is to run with POUCT, i.e. with a belief distribution, which might not be implemented for every environment.
+  Do not use particle filters.
+The fallback is to run with POUCT, i.e. with an explicit belief distribution, which might not be implemented or feasible for every environment.
   --num_particles NUM_PARTICLES, --np NUM_PARTICLES, --p NUM_PARTICLES
   Specify the number of particles in each factored filter or in the joint filter, depending on the algorithm set-up.
   --max_depth MAX_DEPTH
-                        Maximum depth of the tree.
+  Maximum depth of the search tree(s).
+  --dont_reuse_trees
-  --dont_reuse_trees    Rebuild tree every step in the episode, not making use of previous tree search results.
+  Rebuild tree every step in the episode, not making use of previous tree search results.
+  --mmdp
-  --mmdp                Run in MMDP setting.
+  Run in MMDP setting.
 Meaning: pick the true state of the environment in every simulation call instead of sampling from the belief.
   --progressive_widening, --dpw
   Add factored progressive widening to the tree search algorithm to increase depth of the search.
 Might negatively influence results.
   --likelihood_sampling, --ls
   Belief Likelihood-based asymmetric sampling.
   --weighted_particle_filtering, --weighted, --wpf
   Use weighted particle filtering, assumes and requires an explicit observation model.
   --factored_statistics, --fs
   Factored statistics / value version of the algorithm.
 Use with --joint only.
+  --pft
-  --pft                 Use the (factored-trees) Particle Filter Tree algorithm.
+  Use the (factored-trees) Particle Filter Tree algorithm.
+  --use_sim_particles
-  --use_sim_particles   Merge the updated belief and simulation particles.
+  Merge the updated belief and simulation particles.
+  --smosh_errors
-  --smosh_errors        Ignore exceptions during multithreading and keep executing the remaining episodes.
+  Ignore exceptions during multithreading and keep executing the remaining episodes.
+  --rand_errors
-  --rand_errors         Ignore particle filter exceptions during searching and keep executing the remaining episode with a random policy.
+  Ignore particle filter exceptions during searching and keep executing the remaining episode with a random policy.
+  --save
-  --save                Save intermediate results to disk for debugging.
+  Save intermediate results to disk for debugging.
 Might not work when running multithreaded.
   --multithreaded [PERIOD], --multi [PERIOD]
   Run episodes multithreaded, every episode runs in its own process.
 Maximum number of processes is half the number of CPU threads by default but can be supplied.
   --seed SEED, --s SEED
+  --id ID
-  --id ID               Experiment identifier, determines which directory the results are stored to.
+  Experiment identifier, determines which directory the results are stored to.
+  --store_results
-  --store_results       Store the benchmark results in a CSV.
+  Store the benchmark results in a CSV.
   --render
 ```